Click Here For

 7. Share three truths you have learned from this reading.
 How will you use them when facing the future “storms” in your life?

 Due to the Corona Virus Pandemic, Saint Bartholomew's has been operating on a limited basis.

 Stay connected and log in to see how we will be planning to safely meet again.

-Services will be streamed on your Facebook page live.
+Services will be held outdoors and streamed on your Facebook page live.